Induced subgraphs of graphs with large chromatic number. VII. Gy\'arf\'as' complementation conjecture: Introduction

-Incidentally, one might wonder whether any classes with binding function $f(x)=x+c$ exist; but there are several of interest.
-For instance: \begin{itemize} \item perfect graphs have binding function $f(x)=x$; \item line graphs have a binding function $f(x)=x+1$, by Vizing's theorem; \item the intersection graph of a set of Jordan curves in the plane, pairwise intersecting in at most one point, has a binding function $f(x)=x+327$, by a theorem of Cames van Batenburg, Esperet and M\"uller~\cite{esperet}; and \item Esperet, Gon\c{c}alves and Labourel~\cite{esperet2} conjecture that for some $c$, $f(x)=x+c$ is a binding function for intersection graphs of sets of non-crossing curves in the plane, pairwise intersecting in at most one point. \end{itemize}
+Incidentally, one might wonder whether any classes with bounding function $f(x)=x+c$ exist; but there are several of interest.
+For instance: \begin{itemize} \item perfect graphs have bounding function $f(x)=x$; \item line graphs have a bounding function $f(x)=x+1$, by Vizing's theorem; \item the intersection graph of a set of Jordan curves in the plane, pairwise intersecting in at most one point, has a bounding function $f(x)=x+327$, by a theorem of Cames van Batenburg, Esperet and M\"uller~\cite{esperet}; and \item Esperet, Gon\c{c}alves and Labourel~\cite{esperet2} conjecture that for some $c$, $f(x)=x+c$ is a bounding function for intersection graphs of sets of non-crossing curves in the plane, pairwise intersecting in at most one point. \end{itemize}

 A {\em hole} in a graph $G$ is an induced cycle of length at least four, and an {\em antihole} in $G$ is a hole in the complement graph $\overline{G}$.
 Two induced subgraphs of $G$ are {\em complete} if they are vertex-disjoint and every vertex of the first is adjacent in $G$ to every vertex of the second; and they are {\em anticomplete} if they are disjoint and there are no edges of $G$ joining them.
 If $G$ is a graph such that $\chi(H)\le \omega(H)+c$ for every induced subgraph $H$ of $G$, then there do not exist $c+1$ odd antiholes in $G$, pairwise complete.
 Thus the following (applied to $\mathcal{C}'$) implies \ref{mainthm}.